 Alumni report high levels of satisfaction with our program, obtain employment in this region.
 Graduates are employed in facilities within Imperial County, CA. This enrollment increase, will allow us to access additional resources, to increase the number of nurses available to our community with minimal impact on peer institutions and clinical agencies, and will also allow us to come into compliance with the Chancellor's Office funding requirements with the potential for consideration as one of 10 CCCs eligible to offer a pilot RN-to-BSN option.
 Furthermore, an increase in a nursing workforce will add to prospective future nursing faculty candidates who can serve as preceptors in a clinical setting, academic setting in a pre/post-licensure program.

-BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary recommendations to accept the substantive change requests (16
+BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary changes to an approved program (16 CCR § 1432)

-ACTION REQUESTED: Discussion and possible action regarding board approval of ELC
+ACTION REQUESTED: Discussion and possible action regarding acceptance of substantive